Javad2025/SQL_Data_Warehouse_Project/README.md

 Hi, I’m Javad! 👋
 I am a data analyst with a strong background in mathematics and a solid understanding of economics and business.
 I am passionate about leveraging data to drive insights and strategic decisions.

-⸻

-🔹 Feel free to explore the repository and contribute! 🚀